junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Cas thins his lips, but he moves to John's unconscious body nonetheless.

-"I'll fly you to the small city of Zoar.
+"I'll fly you to the small city of Zoar on the hill.
 And once you're there, do not look back.
 Do you understand?"
 He glances at the brothers.

 Dean and Sam give him a nod, and hold Cas's vacant hand.